Back to articles

 GrindLab is not a solver.
 It doesn't tell you the Game Theory Optimal play.
 Instead, it helps you answer a more profitable question: what should I do against THIS opponent, with THESE tendencies, in THIS spot?

-The tool is built around three core features:
+The tool is built around a few complementary features:

-- Equity Engine — calculate your equity vs any villain range, street by street
+• Lab a hand : calculate your equity vs any villain range, street by street, with a verdict, filters, and hand replay

-- Range Manager — build, organize, and save ranges for every spot and player profile
+• Ranges : build, organize, and save your ranges in the visual 13×13 editor, for every spot and player profile

 Getting Started